-While only 3 percent used laughing gas in 2008, in 2013 that figure had risen to 33 percent.
+While only 3% used laughing gas in 2008 in Amsterdam, in 2013 that figure had risen to 33%.
 Across the board, clubbers and alternative party visitors use more laughing gas in Amsterdam than before.
 This is evident from the annual survey by the University of Amsterdam and Jellinek at the trends in alcohol, tobacco and drug use, which are being presented today.

 More than half of the surveyed clubbers admitted to having used an XTC pill last month.
 Which is more than double compared to five years ago.
-Also, speed is making a comeback, the use of GHB has doubled and laughing gas has become a real craze.
+Also, amphetamines are making a comeback, the use of GHB has doubled and laughing gas has become a real craze.

 There is a large laughing gas trade, whereby suppliers walk around in Amsterdam with cartridges and balloons; mostly during festivals and major events like King’s Day and the Canal Parade.
 These events attracts a lot of people.
 Most of them are just drinking alcohol and not using drugs.
 But still a large number of people do alcohol and drugs on parties in Amsterdam.
 At some parties, bars can be found where laughing gas is the only thing on offer.
 There are also delivery services where you can buy laughing gas online, with the guaranty it will be delivered the same evening.

 Laughing gas is not forbidden, but it is forbidden to sell it with the aim to use it as a drug.
 Someone who uses laughing gas in the Netherlands cannot be prosecuted.